openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 1. `ziti-tunnel` has the unique capability of an opaque, raw TCP proxy in addition to some redundant capabilities deprecated by the preferred, general purpose tunneler described above: `ziti-edge-tunnel`.
 1. `ziti-router` has an optional `ziti-tunnel` feature built-in that may be enabled when an Edge Router is first created.

-`ziti-tunnel` is capable of operating in transparent proxy (`tproxy`), opaque proxy (`proxy`), and host (`host`) modes.
-In transparent mode it will interact with IPtables to establish intercept rules.
-These rules correspond directly to the authorized service definitions in place.
+The configuration and behavior of these two tunneler alternatives are identical and so are discussed as one for the remainder of this article.
+The tunneler is capable of operating in transparent proxy (`tproxy`), opaque proxy (`proxy`), and host (`host`) modes, discussed immediately below.

-#### tproxy
+### tproxy

 Typically you will run `ziti-tunnel tproxy`.
 This is the transparent proxy mode that uses IPtables rules to intercept traffic intended for OpenZiti Services.
 In this mode `ziti-tunnel` will also serve as an OpenZiti nameserver.
-You must configure the OS to treat the nameserver as the primary resolver.
+You must configure the OS with that nameserver as the primary resolver.
 The nameserver will only answer queries for which it is authoritative i.e. OpenZiti Services' domain names, and so you will also need a secondary, recursive resolver.

 ```bash
 # You must have the IPtables kernel module installed.